OpenMS/pyopenms-docs/docs/source/ms_data.rst

     scan polarity: positive

-We have created a single :term:`mass spectrum` and set basic :term:`mass spectrum` properties (drift time, :term:`retention time`, :term:`MS` level, precursor charge, isolation window and activation energy).
+We have created a single :term:`mass spectrum` and set basic :term:`mass spectrum` properties (drift time, retention time, :term:`MS` level, precursor charge, isolation window and activation energy).
 Additional instrument settings allow to set e.g. the polarity of the Ion source).
-We next add actual :term:`peaks` into the spectrum (a single :term:`peak` at Lmath:`401.5` :term:`m/z` and :math:`900\ intensity`).
+We next add actual peaks into the spectrum (a single peak at Lmath:`401.5` m/z and :math:`900\ intensity`).
-Additional metadata can be stored in data arrays for each :term:`peak` (e.g. use cases care :term:`peak` annotations or  "Signal to Noise" values for each :term:`peak`.
+Additional metadata can be stored in data arrays for each peak (e.g. use cases care peak annotations or  "Signal to Noise" values for each peak.
 Finally, we add the spectrum to an :py:class:`~.MSExperiment` container to save it using the :py:class:`~.MzMLFile` class in a file called ``testfile.mzML``.

 You can now open the resulting :term:`mass spectrum` in a :term:`mass spectrum` viewer.
 We use the OpenMS